cheshirekow/cmake_format/cmake_format/doc/usage.rst

       --dangle-parens [DANGLE_PARENS]
-                            If a statement is wrapped to more than one line, than dangle the closing parenthesis on it's own line --nest-threshold NEST_THRESHOLD
+                            If a statement is wrapped to more than one line, than dangle the closing parenthesis on it's own line --max-prefix-chars MAX_PREFIX_CHARS
-                            If the statement spelling length (including space and parenthesis is larger than the tab width by more than this amoung, then force vertical nesting
+                            If the statement spelling length (including space and parenthesis is larger than the tab width by more than this amoung, then force reject un-nested layouts.
+      --max-lines-hwrap MAX_LINES_HWRAP
+                            If a candidate layout is wrapped horizontally but it exceeds this many lines, then reject the layout.
       --line-ending {windows,unix,auto}
                             What style line endings to use in the output.
       --command-case {lower,upper,canonical,unchanged}